r-dbi/DBItest/README.md

 (This assumes that `Kazam()` returns an instance of your `DBIDriver` class.
 Additional arguments to `dbConnect()` are specified as named list instead of the `NULL` argument to `make_context()`.)

 The `skip` argument to `test_all()` allows specifying skipped tests.

+See the package's documentation and the [feature list](https://github.com/rstats-db/DBItest/wiki/Proposal) for a description of the tests.